janessapalmieri/speedtest-data-exfil/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 `speedtest-exfil.c` is a Linux Kernel Module (LKM) utilizing the Netfilter framework as a proof-of-concept for exfiltrating data via Speedtest traffic.
-This LKM was tested on Ubuntu 24.04 with kernel version 6.8.
+This LKM was tested on Ubuntu 24.04 with kernel version 6.8. * Code still being worked on. *

 ### Prerequisites